JavierTovar19/Uart-_FPGA/Home_EN.md

 * To [BQ](http://bq.com), for financing the material used in this tutorial.
 I'm truly privileged for being able to work in a company that encourages the maker spirit, and support research and experimentation initiatives with free technologies.
 Thank you!

-* To **Jesús Arroyo**, for actually go buying the iCEStick boards and begin making the Debian/Ubuntu packaging of the IceStorm and Arachne-pnr projects' tools.
+* To **Jesús Arroyo**, for actually going buying the iCEStick boards and begin the making of Debian/Ubuntu packages for the IceStorm and Arachne-pnr projects' tools.
 Thank you!

 * To **David Sánchez Falero**, for teaching me how to highlight verilog code in github's markdown. :-) This made the code way more readable!
 Thank you!